 I started with a list like this from the Red Cross site, showing everything that is in their bag, and then added a few things.
 I keep this list in the bag and update it as needed.

 You can also purchase a ready-made bag, but since I already had a perfectly good backpack and many of the supplies, I assembled this myself.
+Through the years I upcycled old backpacks to make enough GO bags for each member of our family.

 I added some personal care items.
 I need to add two more toothbrushes, since my kids all have teeth now.
 They, in fact, didn’t the last time I looked at this kit.